evangelosgolias/athina/README.md

 ## Guide

 Quick tip: Lots of functionalities reside on the contexual menus.
 Right click on an image, trace or item in the data browser and see your options.
-Import and alignemt is launched only from the program menu, entry MAXPEEM.
+Import and alignemt is launched only from the program menu, entry **Athina**.
 Detailed guide, howtos, etc coming soon ...